A mother and her daughter looking at a smartphone.

 You can request leave through your online account at americanfidelity.com/login or our mobile app, AFmobile®

-If your employer uses the American Fidelity PFMLI plan, you should be able to request leave in your online account.
+If your employer uses the American Fidelity Paid Family Medical Leave Insurance plan, you should be able to request leave in your online account.
 Please contact your account manager or call us at 800-662-1113 for support if you do not see this option.

 If you know you need to take paid leave, inform your employer at least 30 calendar days beforehand, or as soon as possible if 30 days’ advance notice is not possible.
-You can apply for PFMLI benefits up to 30 days before the date leave is expected to begin.
+If the need for leave is foreseeable, you can apply for PFML Insurance benefits up to 30 days before the date leave is expected to begin, but no later than the business day after you begin your leave.
 You will need to update American Fidelity once you begin your leave because benefits will not be paid until after your leave starts.

 Advance notice may not be possible under certain circumstances.
 If the leave is unexpected, you should still provide notice to your employer as soon as possible under the circumstances.
-You can submit a complete application for PFMLI benefits, together with all required supporting documents, up to 30 days after your leave has started.
+If the need for leave is foreseeable, you can submit a complete application for PFML Insurance benefits, together with all required supporting documents within 30 days after your first day of leave is taken.

 Please log in to your account to learn more about the required documentation.
-You can view required PFMLI documentation here.
+You can view required PFML Insurance documentation here.

 Coverage